 — The Crown Chronicles (@crownchronicles) December 30, 2020

-I would have liked a further exploration of some ideas at various stages, such as privacy and how that could/not be obtained by our ancestors, for example, in the busy cities with shared tenement buildings, which I think for many readers will become apparent when learning landlords might simply look through a keyhole to see what was going on…!
-Cross-dressing women who, for a time, successfully lived lives as men were also fascinating additions, but there is something of a semi-regular occurrence of this in the 18th century, with women secreting themselves into the armed forces, offering plentiful sources and literature to explore.
+I would have liked a further exploration of some ideas at various stages, such as privacy and how that could/not be obtained, for example, in the busy cities with shared tenement buildings (I think for many readers this will become of interest when the discover landlords might simply look through a keyhole to see what was going on…!)
+Cross-dressing women who, for a time, successfully lived lives as men were also fascinating additions, but there is something of a semi-regular occurrence of this in the 18th century.
+Women secreted themselves into the armed forces, often the navy, which offers plentiful sources and literature to explore and there are a number of high-profile cases that made headlines.
 However, I suspect this is simply because these are two topics I myself have researched, and found fascinating, allowing me to instantly see the overlap; I also recognise that this book seeks to explore sex and not necessarily the tangential aspects that are associated with the act, as well the limits that a publisher/editor might place on an author with regards to word count and scope.

 Images would have enhanced the book; for example, archaeological finds of basic the human form are referenced or historical images, like De re anatomica, and The Origin of the World.
-I found myself googling these items to ensure I fully grasped what was being referenced.
+I found myself googling these items to ensure I fully grasped what was being referenced, since description of a visual object often falls short.

 Additionally, this is very much a generalist book, written in a very accessible tone, which makes a fantastic introduction to the topic and a springboard into other areas for those so inclined.
-However, no bibliography or suggested further reading meant the book feels a little isolated in the published literature, on the topic.
-I should note, I received an advanced copy of the book, which equally didn’t include all the footnote explorations that the final copy did.
+However, no bibliography or suggested further reading meant the book feels a little isolated in the published literature for the topic.
+I should note, I received an advanced copy of the book, which equally didn’t include all the footnote explorations that the final copy did, but certainly something I noticed I was missing.

 Another point I felt could have been improved is simply a stylistic one: I found the paragraphs to be very long and wide-ranging, when it seems to me they ought to have been separated.